abcorrea/powerlifted/README.md

 You can also build a Singularity image to run the planner.
 This might be useful in the case where you are not able to compile the planner locally, for example.
-To do so, first remove the `builds/` directory, in case you have any built already in your system.
+To do so, first remove the `builds/` directory, in case you have any builds already in your system.
 Then, you can run the following command to create the planner image: